 To obtain CSPT Certification, candidates must pass the CSPT Exam and submit the CSPT Competency Attestation Form.
 Candidates that are deemed eligible for CSPT Certification will be granted a one-year CSPT Candidacy Eligibility Window.

-A CSPT candidates who are within 60 days of completing a PTCB-recognized sterile compounding program are eligible to apply for CSPT Certification.
+A CSPT candidates who are within 60 days of completing a PTCB-Recognized Sterile Compounding Education/Training Program are eligible to apply for CSPT Certification.
 CSPT Certification will not be granted until proof of program completion is provided to PTCB.

 B Work experience must be within the last eight years.
 Part-time employment and roles that include, but are not fully devoted, to sterile compounding qualify.